broadinstitute/leonardo-cron-jobs/README.md

   * Run each unit test individually as running them concurrently causes some of them to fail.

 ## Contributing

-1. Run these unit tests locally before making a PR:
+1. Ideally, we should be able to just run `sbt test`.
+But for some reason, DB unit tests will fail if they're run this way.
+So you'd have to run them separately.

+Run DB tests by projects will have fewer failures.
+Here's how you can run them by each project:

-- `com.broadinstitute.dsp.zombieMonitor.DbReaderSpec`
+- `sbt zombieMonitor/test`

-- `com.broadinstitute.dsp.resourceValidator.DbQueryBuilderSpec`
+- `sbt resourceValidator/test`
+  The following two specs will fail but should succeed when run individually
-- `com.broadinstitute.dsp.resourceValidator.DbReader*Spec`
+  - `com.broadinstitute.dsp.resourceValidator.DbReaderGetDeletedOrErroredNodepoolsSpec`
-- `com.broadinstitute.dsp.janitor.DbQueryBuilderSpec`
+  - `com.broadinstitute.dsp.resourceValidator.DbReaderGetDeletedAndErroredKubernetesClustersSpec`

-- `com.broadinstitute.dsp.janitor.DbReader*Spec`
+- `sbt janitor/test`
+  There will be a few failures, but should succeed when run individually.
+(Currently `com.broadinstitute.dsp.janitor.DbQueryBuilderSpec` has real error that we need to fix at some point).

   These are not run in CI, so you have to make sure you run them manually before merging any PRs.
 Instructions on running these can be found in the respective `DbReaderSpec` files.

 2. Once your PR is approved you can merge it and a new PR will be automatically created in [terra-helm](https://github.com/broadinstitute/terra-helm).